vsoch/lessons/_posts/hpc/2018-07-10-sherlock-jupyter.md

 bash hosts/sherlock_ssh.sh >> ~/.ssh/config
 ```

-Remember that this is a suggested configuration.
-The login node is generated randomly above, so you could
-change it to be a different node (e.g., `sh-ln03.sherlock.stanford.edu`) or select from all of them (`login.sherlock.stanford.edu`)`.
 Your computer is ready to go!
 Let's move onto Sherlock.
-We will come back here when it's time to
-start a notebook.
+We will come back here when it's time to start a notebook.

 ## 2. On Sherlock